Heavy rains in northern Chile leave two dead, 20 missing

 Onemi said that one person in Antofagasta was electrocuted on the street, while a mudslide killed another person in Atacama.
 Another 24 people were missing.

-President Michelle Bachelet traveled to the affected areas to assess damages and help lead rescue efforts.
+President Michelle Bachelet travelled to the affected areas to assess damages and help lead rescue efforts.

 "We're doing everything humanly possible to get to where (those affected by the catastrophe) are as quickly as possible," Bachelet said.